Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: emission

-Results obtained using the halo mass function at $z=5$ (an intermediate value for the ALPINE data) are shown in Fig.~\ref{fig:HAM_CDM}.
-The halo mass function at the low-mass end is well approximated by a power law with slope $\simeq -2$.
-If $\alpha >-1$, the cumulative number density of \cii emitters converges to a finite value and the function $\mathcal{L}(M)$ thus presents a sharp cutoff at the halo mass that gives the same cumulative halo density ($\simeq 10^{11}h^{-1}$ M$_\odot$ for the case in Fig.~\ref{fig:HAM_CDM}).
-If, instead, $-1\leq\alpha<-2$, the cumulative number density of emitters increases less steeply with decreasing $L$ than the number density of halos does with decreasing $M$.
-Therefore, the function $\eta_1=\langle L|M\rangle$ shows a smooth cutoff for $M\lesssim 10^{11}h^{-1}$ M$_\odot$ where the halo mass function behaves as a power law.
-The cutoff is sharper for larger values of $\alpha$ and approximately scales as $M^{-1/(1+\alpha)}$ at the low-mass end.
-It is worth noticing that our result for $\alpha=-1.7$ is in very good agreement with the functions $\eta_1(M,z)$ derived from the \textsc{Marigold} simulations at $z=5$ and 4 (gold and dark gold dotted lines, respectively).
+Results based on the halo mass function at redshift $z=5$ (chosen as representative of the ALPINE redshift range) are displayed in Fig.~\ref{fig:HAM_CDM}.
+At the low-mass end, the halo mass function follows a power-law behaviour with a slope close to $-2$.
+If the faint-end slope of the luminosity function satisfies $\alpha > -1$, then the total number density of \cii\!\!-emitting galaxies converges to a finite value.
+In this case, the abundance-matching procedure imposes a sharp lower cutoff in the luminosity--mass relation $\mathcal{L}(M)$ at the halo mass corresponding to that number density ($\simeq 10^{11}h^{-1}$ M$_\odot$ for the case shown in the figure).
+In contrast, when $-2 < \alpha \leq -1$, the cumulative number density of emitters increases more slowly with decreasing luminosity than the halo number density increases with decreasing mass.
+As a result, the corresponding relation between luminosity and halo mass, $\eta_1(M) = \langle L | M \rangle$, exhibits a smoother transition at low masses rather than an abrupt cutoff.
+This transition occurs around $M \lesssim 10^{11}\,h^{-1}\,\mathrm{M}_\odot$, where the halo mass function approximates a power law.
+The steepness of the transition depends on $\alpha$ and approximately scales as $M^{-1/(1+\alpha)}$ in the low-mass regime.
+Finally, we point out that our result for $\alpha = -1.7$ shows excellent agreement with the $\eta_1(M,z)$ relations extracted from the \textsc{Marigold} simulations at $z = 5$ and $z = 4$ (shown by the dotted gold and dark gold lines in Fig.~\ref{fig:HAM_CDM}).